BIOL275-MSUM/eda-Lukas535/README.md

 change slowly changes Earth’s local, regional and global climates plant species will be affected in some way but how?

-To show how climate change is effecting these plants I will be taking three different species and examine how their abundance, distribution, elevation, and latitudes change over two decades.
+To show how climate change is affecting these plants I will be taking three different species and examine how their abundance, distribution, elevation, and latitudes change over two decades.